ShareFacebook Twitter AddThis

 An Italian Christmas wouldn't be complete without a crunchy and delicious fried eel.

-This quintessential Italian dish is a great way of enjoying pasta and seafood with a splash of white wine.
+A quintessential Italian dish: pasta and clams with a splash of white wine.